d3Jesus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 + TASK 9: Prints the result of POWER divided by DIVIDE, followed by a new line.
 + TASK 10: Displays the result of BREATH to the power LOVE.
 + TASK 11: Converts a number from base 2 to base 10.
++ TASK 12: Prints all possible combinations of two letters, except oo.
+	+ Letters are lower cases, from a to z
+	+ One combination per line
+	+ The output should be alpha ordered, starting with aa
+	+ Do not print oo
+	+ Your script file should contain maximum 64 characters